robvanderleek/mudslide/README.md

 A different location for the cache folder can be configured via the environment variable `MUDSLIDE_CACHE_FOLDER` or the `-c`/`--cache` options.

+# Troubleshooting

+In case Mudslide does not give any output or does not behave as expected, try removing the local cache folder (see [Configuration section](#configuration)), then disconnect the client using your mobile WhatsApp app, and try loging again.

 # Development

 ## Running unit-tests